Phreak87/LeptonicaCSharp/README.md

 # LeptonicaSharp 1.77.0.2 (Oct.
 2018) Wrapper
-Full featured wrapper for leptonica 1.77.0 (Sep.2018) Library
+Full featured wrapper for leptonica 1.77.0 (Sep.2018) Library.

+this is a clone of the cs_lib folder of the leptonicasharp library. this clone is created because the leptonicashatp is not listed as c#. for actual development releases and further contents use the original library instead.

 # Functions: